 Approximately everybody has gone through the hassle of moving to a new house or office.
 As phone numbers are linked to specific lines, it means the hassle of receiving a new number or having to ask the phone company to transfer the line to the new address (if it is possible).

 VoIP numbers give mobility.
 They can go with the customer regardless of where they move.
 The number can be used provided that there is an Internet connection.
-VoIP number mobility can be valuable particularly to businesses not wanting to lose loyal clients who are used to dialing the old number.
+VoIP number mobility can be valuable particularly to businesses not wanting to lose loyal clients who are used to dialling the old number.

 Businesses do not need to update marketing materials, the company’s website or other communication to reflect new numbers.
 The old number will go on to work normally.
 VoIP phone numbers might not be different from standard numbers however they carry an entire host of new features and innovation to the modest phone call.